 LoDo is home to dozens of restaurants and bars within striking distance of Coors Field, serving beer, wine, hot dogs, steak, and everything in between.

-In Denver Union Station—the railroad depot turned community hub—you'll find Mercantile Dining & Provision, Next Door Union Station, Stoic & Genuine (serving fresh oysters from both coasts), the Terminal Bar and other dining and drinking destinations.
+In Denver Union Station — the railroad depot turned community hub — you'll find Mercantile Dining & Provision, ND streetBAR, Stoic & Genuine (serving fresh oysters from both coasts), the Terminal Bar and other dining and drinking destinations.
 The complex is also home to The Crawford Hotel and the city's transit hub for those getting to Rockies games via bus or light rail.

-For watching the Rockies and other teams on TV, there are numerous sports bars near Coors Field, including Jackson's, the Sports Column, Lodo's Bar & Grill and Hayter's & Co.
+For watching the Rockies and other teams on TV, there are numerous sports bars near Coors Field, including Jackson's LODO, the Sports Column and Hayter's & Co.

 The newly redeveloped Dairy Block features The Maven hotel and several bars and restaurants, including Denver Milk Market, Kachina Cantina and a cocktail lounge in Poka Lola Social Club.
 Be sure to check out the alleys, activated with public art and other surprises.